CounterpartyXCP/Documentation/Installation/federated_node.md

 docker-machine create --driver virtualbox --virtualbox-disk-size "100000" --virtualbox-memory "4096" default
 ```

+Then, relaunch the Docker Quickstart Terminal, and verify that `docker ps` functions normally (if not, restart the system and try the command again).

 ### OS X

 * **Python 3.5.x**: [Download and install](https://www.python.org/downloads/) the latest Python 3.5.x release.
 Make sure you check the box "Add Python 3.5 to PATH" on the first page.